water-hole/ansible-operator/README.md

   path: /opt/ansible/roles/busybox/playbook.yaml
 ```

-The operator expects that the ansible can handle extra vars to take parameters from the spec of the CRD and that it is idempotent and should be expected to be called often and without changes.
+The operator expects that the ansible
+* can handle extra vars to take parameters from the spec of the CRD
+* that it is idempotent
+* should be expected to be called often and without changes

 #### Deploying your new Ansible Operator.

 To deploy your ansible operator you will need to do 3 things.
-Setup the RBAC permissions for the service account that the operator will run as.
+1. Setup the RBAC permissions for the service account that the operator will run as.
-Deploy the CRD into the cluster.
+2. Deploy the CRD into the cluster.
-Deploy the operator deployment into the cluster.
+3. Deploy the operator deployment into the cluster.

 ##### RBAC Permissions

-RBAC is the way to define permissions for user/service account in kubernetes.
-The permissions in the example does two different things it creates a Role and a Role Binding.
-The role contains the permissions, in this example we grant access to many of the “core” resources (pods,secrets,services) as well as the apps resources (deployments…).
+RBAC is the way to define permissions for a user/service account in kubernetes.
+The permissions in the example do two different things; create a Role and create a Role Binding.
+In this example we grant access to many of the “core” resources (pods,secrets,services) as well as the apps resources (deployments…).
 The third thing this role grants access to is the group: “app.example.com”.
 This is where you should state your group that you are using for the CRD.
 Here is the example that will help you run the operator in [minikube][1].

 ```yaml
 kind: Role